Gorgoroth: Tenure with Nuclear Blast (1997–2003)

 After a couple of Norwegian concerts in 2000 and 2001, Gorgoroth made their hitherto only live appearance in the US at the Milwaukee Metalfest in August 2001.
 In September and October 2001, the band went on two mini tours of Mexico and Colombia.
 In 2001, Gorgoroth was also featured on a tribute album to the Norwegian black metal band Mayhem, with a cover version of that band's "Life Eternal" from the De Mysteriis Dom Sathanas album.
 This song had been recorded in 1998, and featured Gaahl on vocals, as well as Infernus and Tormentor on rhythm guitars, T-Reaper on lead guitar and bass, and Vrolok on drums.
 This is the only released Gorgoroth recording which has not appeared on a full-length Gorgoroth album.
 In February 2002, vocalist Gaahl was taken into custody after being accused of having beaten a man at an after-party.
-This led to him having to serve 9 months in prison in 2002, due to an already existing unserved 1-year sentence for previously committed acts of violence.
-He was released from prison in December 2002.
+The singer was sentenced to 12 months in prison in 2002, due to an already existing unserved 1-year sentence for previously committed acts of violence.

 In 2002, Tormentor decided to quit the band due to no longer being able to cooperate with King, ending the stable 5-piece line-up of Gaahl, Infernus, Tormentor, King ov Hell and Kvitrafn, which had been formed in 2000.
-After Tormentor's departure, Gorgoroth began writing their new album, Twilight of the Idols.
+Following Tormentor's departure, Gorgoroth began recording their new album, Twilight of the Idols, in Bergen.
 The album showed a return to a more solidified black metal style, but was still quite different from early Gorgoroth releases, mainly due to the fact that most of the album's songs were written by bassist King and drummer Kvitrafn rather than Infernus.
 The band played their first live gig in a year and a half at Garage in Bergen in April 2003, with Tormentor returning as guitarist for a one-off show.
 Twilight of the Idols was released by Nuclear Blast in May 2003, and the band subsequently performed at Hole in the Sky in Bergen in August 2003.
 This marked the first Gorgoroth live appearance of session guitarist Apollyon of Aura Noir.